jozo/django-rest-framework-condition/README.md

 APIView from Django Rest Framework.
 In other words, you can use http headers ETag and Last-modified with you APIs.

+It doesn't create custom implementation of etags or last-modified header but uses ones from Django which means you can be sure it will be updated by Django's authors.

-Similarly as in Django you can use shortcuts decorators `@last_modified` and `@etag`.
+Similarly as in Django you can use shortcut decorators `@last_modified` and `@etag`.

 Tested with: